Thousands of farm animals die in barn fires, and no one seems to care

 When a barn catches fire, it can have disastrous consequences for the livestock trapped inside.

-She said the immense scale of modern farming and the giant barns required mean the casualties are often enormous.
+The immense scale of modern farming and the giant barns required mean the casualties are often enormous.

 Fecteau spoke to Michael Enright, host of The Sunday Edition, about the coalition's efforts to raise awareness about the toll barn fires take on the lives of animals.